What's the Difference Between Indica and Sativa?

 Q: Can Indica and Sativa be easily distinguished?

 Physically, yes.
 Indica plants are shorter and bushier, while Sativa plants are taller and thinner.
 However, the effects of a strain depend on cannabinoid and terpene profiles and individual biology.
-Traditional distinctions between relaxing Indica and energising Sativa are not always clear-cut.

 Q: Can I legally grow cannabis at home in New Zealand?